-Because of the recent radical propositions concerning open borders and limitless immigration, amnesties, abolishing immigration and border defense departments and encouraging mass migrations to our border we hereby suggest these just and reactionary parameters to better acclimate potential officeholders who are naturalized citizens to our culture, traditions and civic systems.
-The Constitution limits only the presidency to natural born citizens and while we bolster durations for the other offices we adequately keep them open as some of the most dedicated citizens for limited government can be first generation immigrants.
+Because of the recent radical propositions concerning open borders and limitless immigration, amnesties and abolishing border defense departments; we hereby suggest these just and reactionary parameters to better acclimate potential officeholders who are naturalized citizens to our culture, traditions and civic systems.
 These adjustments also make better representation for all citizens by giving office to those who have inhabited their constituency an adequate amount of time.

-Here for convention, we regard all citizens and/or 'legal residents' to have legally resided for some duration in their relevant jurisdiction as records indicate.
+Here for convention, we regard all citizens and/or 'legal residents' to have legally resided for their duration in their relevant jurisdiction as records indicate.

 • No person shall be a representative of the U.S. House who shall not have legally resided within the boundaries of their district back 5 years before their election and likewise 8 years within that district's state and 12 years within the United States proper.
 These times will overlap with the citizenship duration required in the Constitution.